fac27/Agency-Website-A-C/README.md

 - [ ] stylistically - separates from the rest of the page?

 ### To Run Locally
-Install Github onto your desktop 2 .Click thedropdown Green Button on the top right that states "Code" Click the "Open with GitHub Desktop" option
+1. Install Github onto your desktop
+2. Click thedropdown Green Button on the top right that states "Code"
+3. Click the "Open with GitHub Desktop" option
-Github Desktop should open
+4. Github Desktop should open
-Click Clone
+5. Click Clone
-Open the file in VS CODE
+6. Open the file in VS CODE